miseran/i3-tools/README.md

 resize-tool resizes the current container.
 It will adjust the outer gaps instead if there is only one container.
-This currently requires a [development version](https://github.com/Airblader/i3/tree/gaps-next) of i3-gaps.
-You can find it e.g. on the [AUR](https://aur.archlinux.org/packages/i3-gaps-next-git/).
+This currently requires a [development version](https://github.com/Airblader/i3/tree/gaps-next) of i3-gaps, which can be found on the [AUR](https://aur.archlinux.org/packages/i3-gaps-next-git/).

 `resize-tool [horizontal|vertical|left|right|top|bottom] AMOUNT` resizes the